 A seven-day starter cycle

-- Days 3–4: the six principles, each with two original scenarios.
+- Days 3–4: the six principles, each with two original scenarios (Area 3, the heaviest).

-- Day 6: mixed questions grouped by error reason.
+- Day 6: professional ethics, plus mixed questions grouped by error reason (Area 7).

 - Day 7: a timed set, followed by focused repair in the study notes.